2021 Year End Review

 Notable Products

 2. Asics Gel Nimbus Lite 2.
-When I started running regularly again in May, I went online to buy a new pair of Mizuno Wave Rider 24s, but I wasn’t too fond of the color options.
+When I started running regularly again in May, I went online to buy a new pair of Mizuno Wave Rider 24s but I didn’t like the color options.
 Instead, I went to my local running store and picked up a pair of these shoes.
-They’ve gone the distance for both speed-work and longer runs.
+They feel good on my feet for short to medium distance runs but I’m not sure they have enough cushioning for longer runs.
 Price: $150

-1. Rabbit Hopper 4″ Short I’d been running in the Oiselle Roga Shorts, but the waistband chafed my skin so I went looking for another brand this fall.
-These shorts fit the bill.
-The fabric is light and would have been great for summer runner.
+1. Rabbit Hopper 4″ Short.
+I tried these on a few weeks ago and then went back.
+I like the Oiselle Roga Shorts but my skin is so chafed at the waistband that I need to find another brand.
+The fabric is light and would have been perfect for summer.
 The 4″ inseam is perfect for me.
 With shorts, it’s all about pockets and this short has one rear and two small front.
 While I’m size small in most shorts, I was medium for these.
 Price: $54.

 Gear